twolfson/twolfson.com/articles/learning-to-forget.md

 - I had very little forward thinking (e.g. I couldn't reason about how an API would expand and handle edge cases)
 - Naming variables normally comes more easily after writing code for a while (read as a little slow but not super slow)
     - However, when on break, I was super slow with naming due to nothing coding relevant being mentally active

+When I got back and resumed programming normally, it took a couple of days to get back into the swing of things.